AutoX becomes China’s first to remove safety drivers from robotaxis – TechCrunch

 Residents of Shenzhen will see truly driverless cars on the road starting Thursday.
-AutoX, a four-year-old startup backed by Alibaba, MediaTek and Shanghai Motors, is deploying a fleet of 25 unmanned vehicles in downtown Shenzhen, marking the first time any autonomous driving car in China tests without safety drivers or remote operators on public roads.
+AutoX, a four-year-old startup backed by Alibaba, MediaTek and Shanghai Motors, is deploying a fleet of 25 unmanned vehicles in downtown Shenzhen, marking the first time any autonomous driving car in China tests on public roads without safety drivers or remote operators.

 The cars, meant as robotaxis, are not yet open to the public, an AutoX spokesperson told TechCrunch.